As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The best way to buy real fluorite is to contact the local mines, where real fluorite is extracted.
 Sometimes small firms made sales of their best crystals found.

 Fluorite mineral sources are reported from all over the world.
-Geologists run into fluorite in a wide range of geological environments: from late stages of igneous rocks formations to sedimentary rocks rich in calcium.
+Geologists run into fluorite in a wide range of geological environments: from late stages of igneous rock formations to sedimentary rocks rich in calcium.

 This is the reason why fluorite fakes are not so common.
 Natural material usually comes in good quality and big amounts.
 However, because of fluorite demand among the collectors, sometimes it’s possible to come across kilograms of fake fluorite.